frndly/theBrokenThorn/README.md

 # theBrokenThorn
-A practice website that I made for a D&amp;D Inn I randomly generated on donjon.
+A practice website that I made for a D and D Inn that I randomly generated on donjon.